Political activity of the Catholic Church on LGBTQ issues: Statements on gay rights

 Church doctrine says that all people are made in the image and likeness of God, giving every human an inherent dignity and that there is nothing which can diminish a person's "inherent and immeasurable worth and dignity" This claim has been cited in defense of the Church's opposition to gay rights.
 It further states that "every person, irrespective of sexual orientation", has the right to be treated by individuals and by society with dignity, respect, and fairness."

 A 1992 letter from Cardinal Joseph Ratzinger condemned gay bashing.
 It said that LGBTQ people "have the same rights as all persons including the right of not being treated in a manner which offends their personal dignity," and have the right to work, to housing, and others.
 It adds that:

 It is deplorable that homosexual persons have been and are the object of violent malice in speech or in action.
 Such treatment deserves condemnation from the Church's pastors wherever it occurs.
 It reveals a kind of disregard for others which endangers the most fundamental principles of a healthy society.
 The intrinsic dignity of each person must always be respected in word, in action and in law.

 But at the same time Ratzinger suggested that anti-gay violence could be partly the fault of LGBTQ people if they push too hard to seek equal rights.

 When civil legislation is introduced to protect behavior to which no one has any conceivable right, neither the church nor society at large should be surprised when other distorted notions and practices gain ground and irrational and violent reactions increase.

 The Church also teaches that rights to public housing, employment in certain industries, or other areas are not absolute and that gay people can, and sometimes should, be prevented from accessing these services or careers to "protect the common good" and that acting in this way does not constitute unjust discrimination.
 The Church teaches that sexual orientation is different from qualities such as race, ethnicity, sex, or age in that it is usually not known unless disclosed.

-In 2014, the United Nation's Committee on the Rights of the Child expressed concern in a report about the Holy See's past statements and declarations on homosexuality which it said "contribute to the social stigmatization of and violence against lesbian, gay, bisexual, and transgender adolescents and children raised by same sex couples."
+In 2014, the United Nations' Committee on the Rights of the Child expressed concern in a report about the Holy See's past statements and declarations on homosexuality which it said "contribute to the social stigmatization of and violence against lesbian, gay, bisexual, and transgender adolescents and children raised by same sex couples."
 The Committee urged the Holy See to "make full use of its moral authority to condemn all forms of harassment, discrimination or violence against children based on their sexual orientation or the sexual orientation of their parents and to support efforts at international level for the decriminalisation of homosexuality."